kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 2. Since `launch.json` specified env and `launchSettings.json` specified `environmentVariables` both sets get merged.
 3. Since `launch.json` will win, the value for `KAYLUMAH_ENVIRONMENT` is `Development`.

-The default configuration for our web api looks slightly different.
-Because it adds support to open the browser after the project launched.
+The default configuration for our web api looks slightly different because it adds support to open the browser after the project starts.
 Our base URL comes from the `launchSettings.json`, but the `launchUrl` gets ignored.
-This can be mitigated by updating the generated `serverReadyAction` with an `uriFormat`.
+You can achieve the same behaviour by updating the generated `serverReadyAction` with an `uriFormat`.

 ```json
 {